 According to the California Division of Gas and Geothermal Resources (DOGGR), the Project Site is not located within the limits of any existing or former oil fields.
-10 The Project Site does not contain existing groundwater extraction or oil wells, and no plugged or abandoned oil exploration wells are known to be located at the Project Site.
+The Project Site does not contain existing oil production wells, and no plugged or abandoned oil exploration wells are known to be located at the Project Site.
 The closest known oil production well is located approximately 1,200 feet northeast of the Arena Site and is categorized as "idle."
-Therefore, while there is some history of oil extraction in the area, as indicated by a cluster of wells located over a half mile to the northeast, no groundwater or oil extraction occurs or is known to have historically occurred at the Project Site.
-According to the Geotechnical Report, the Project Site is not located within an area of known subsidence associated with fluid (e.g., groundwater or petroleum) withdrawal, and no major extraction of water or petroleum is planned in the future in the vicinity of the Project Site.
-11
+Therefore, while there is some history of oil extraction in the area, as indicated by a cluster of wells located over a half mile to the northeast, no oil extraction occurs or is known to have historically occurred at the Project Site.
+There is one operational groundwater well in the southwest part of the Arena Site, proposed to be relocated as part of the Project.

+According to the Preliminary Geotechnical Report, the Project Site is not located within an area of known subsidence associated with fluid (e.g., groundwater or petroleum) withdrawal, and no major extraction of water or petroleum is planned in the future in the vicinity of the Project Site.